April 07, 2016

 According to the Power Division, Bangladesh, the country’s daily average power generation is around 14,500 MW.
 The government aims to increase power generating capacity to 24,000 MW by 2021, but an estimated 34,000 MW is needed by 2030 to keep its growth rate at 7%.

 To meet this target, the government plans to establish at least six large-scale coal-based power plants with the help of foreign power companies.
 The much-criticised 1,320 MW Rampal Power Plant, funded by India, near the world’s largest mangrove forest in the Sundarbans is one of them.

 The others include the 1,3000 MW Chinese funded coal power plant in Chittagong, and one in Patuakhali (Payra).
 An agreement for a third Chinese backed power plant has just been signed.
-There is also the 1,320 MW Moheshkhali power plant with the partnership of Malaysia, the 1,320 MW Bangladesh-Korea joint venture power plant and the Bangladesh-Singapore joint venture Matarbari power plant.
+There is also the 1,320 MW Moheshkhali power plant in partnership with Malaysia, the 1,320 MW Bangladesh-Korea joint venture power plant and the Bangladesh-Singapore joint venture Matarbari power plant.
 Most of them are supposed to produce electricity by 2021.

 In addition, government and private sector initiatives aim to produce another 500 MW from renewable energy sources, including solar and wind.
-But the implementation process has been slow.
+But in that, the implementation has been slow.

 A test case for the AIIB

 Referred to as China’s World Bank, the AIIB is a multilateral development bank with China holding a dominant 31% stake.
 The bank is seen as a test of China’s claim to green multilateral leadership with its founding maxim to be “lean, clean and green”.
 This means stripping back the bureaucracy of its peers while upholding high environmental and social standards – ones that China’s own development banks have yet to adopt.